The Middlesex-London Health Unit will issue a Heat Alert when:

 Dundas Field House - located at 179 Dundas Street is open for washroom use.

-Drop in services are increasing water distribution.
-Cooling spaces are available at some locations for a limited number of individuals at a time to allow for distancing.
+Drop-in services are increasing water distribution.
+Cooling spaces are available at some locations.

 London’s emergency shelters provide, at a minimum, emergency room and board to individuals and/or families who are experiencing homelessness and are aimed at meeting immediate, short term needs.

 - Men’s Mission and Rehabilitation Centre (men 16 years and older).
 Located at 459 York Street, Phone: 519-672-8500